tobyloki/CodeExplorer/README.md

 NOTE: If using `EMBEDDING_MODEL=sentence_transformer`, uncomment code in `requirements.txt` & `chains.py`.
 It was commented out to reduce code size.

+NOTE: Make sure to set the OLLAMA_BASE_URL=http://llm:11434 in the .env file when using Ollama docker container.

 # Docker (Linux only)

 **Build only**